bring/developer-site/content/api/modify-delivery/index.md

 documentation:
   - title: Common criteria
     content: |
+      There are some events or value added services that will make Modify Delivery services unavailable.

-      The shipment must have both sender and recipient address located in Norway.
-Additionally, any of the following events should not already be present on the shipment:
+      Any of the following events should **not** already be present on the shipment:
         - Damaged
         - Deviation
         - Returned